 Essential Fatty Acids are known as EFA's and include omega-3 and omega-6 fatty acids.
-They are called essential because our bodies cannot produce them on their own, so we must obtain them from our diets.
+They are essential because our bodies cannot produce them independently, so we must obtain them from our diets.

 Essential fatty acids are key in supporting the body's stress levels.
-They act as natural anti-inflammatories (stress creates inflammation in the body) as well as a preventative measure against stress and may regulate mood.
+They act as natural anti-inflammatories (stress creates inflammation in the body) and a preventative measure against stress and may regulate mood.
 A deficiency in essential fatty acids, particularly omega-3s, has been linked to depression .
-You can get omega-3 essential fatty acids from several plant-based sources such as hemp hearts, flaxseed, pumpkin seeds, sunflower seeds, and nuts and fish such as salmon, tuna, cod, and halibut, and natural nutritional supplements that contain algae.
+You can get omega-3 essential fatty acids from several plant-based sources such as hemp hearts, flaxseed, pumpkin seeds, sunflower seeds, nuts, and fish such as salmon, tuna, cod, halibut, and natural nutritional supplements containing algae.

 Chlorella Growth Factor (CGF)

-Chlorella provides an extraordinarily unique health benefit known as Chlorella Growth Factor (CGF).
-CGF is what allows chlorella to multiply by four every 20 hours through photosynthesis.
+Chlorella provides a unique health benefit called Chlorella Growth Factor (CGF).
+CGF allows chlorella to multiply by four every 20 hours through photosynthesis.

 An adaptogen is a specific herb that helps the body cope or adapt to stressful situations.
-They support the adrenal glands and help reduce the negative impact the fight or flight response has by regulating the release of stress hormones.
+They support the adrenal glands and help reduce the fight or flight response's negative impact by regulating the release of stress hormones.

-Organic Sun Eleuthero is one of the most powerful adaptogens and natural energy boosting supplements to help fight against stress and support a healthy immune system.
-Schizandra and rhodiola are also adaptogens that have been proven effective as stress coping herbs.
+Organic Sun Eleuthero is one of the most powerful adaptogens and natural energy-boosting supplements to help fight against stress and support a healthy immune system.
+Schizandra and Rhodiola are also adaptogens proven effective as stress-coping herbs.